The Sheik (film): Plot

 After a week, the Sheik is delighted by the news that his close friend from his days in Paris, where he was educated, is coming for a visit.
 Diana is dismayed at the thought of being seen in Arab dress by a Westerner, but the Sheik does not understand her shame.
 He does, however, return her gowns before his friend comes so she can wear them to dinner.
-When she is introduced to writer and doctor Raoul St. Hubert (Adolphe Menjou), Diana's spirit is nearly broken.
+When she is introduced to writer and doctor Raoul St. Hubert, Diana's spirit is nearly broken.
 He befriends her and reprimands the Sheik for his callous treatment of her.
 The Sheik returns her Western clothing, though he refuses to release her.

 When Raoul is called away to tend to an injured man, Diana shows concern that it might be the Sheik.
 Seeing this from hiding, the Sheik is elated that she may be warming up to him at last.
 He gives Diana her gun back, telling her he trusts her.

 The Sheik reveals to Raoul he is in love with Diana; his friend convinces him to let her go.
 Meanwhile, Diana is allowed out once more.
 She playfully writes "I love you Ahmed" in the sand.
 Then Omair's band captures her, killing her guards and leaving the wounded Gaston for dead.

 When the Sheik goes looking for Diana, he sees her message, then learns from Gaston who has abducted her.
 He gathers his men to attack Omair's stronghold.
 Omair tries to force himself on Diana, but is almost stabbed by one of his women.
 Then the Sheik and his men sweep in.
 After a long fight, the Sheik kills Omair, but is himself gravely injured.

 Raoul tends to him and tells Diana he has a chance.
 She sits and holds the Sheik's hand.
 When she remarks that his hand is big for an Arab, Raoul reveals that the Sheik is not one.
 His father was British and his mother Spanish.
 They died in the desert, and their child was rescued and raised by the old Sheik; when the old man died, Ahmed returned to rule the tribe.
 When Ahmed wakes up, Diana confesses her love.